ReabetsweL/alx-system_engineering-devops/alx-system_engineering-devops/README.md

-#!bin/bash
-script that prints absolute path name of working directory
+script that prints the absolute path name of the current working directory